thecjharries/dso-dojo-2022-11/README.md

 ### Lots to learn with CDKTF

 Following the CDKTF quick start sets up a stack.
 Apparently these don't work with [resource assertions](https://github.com/hashicorp/terraform-cdk/issues/1850#issuecomment-1153883827).

+### `cloud-init` and Docker

+LocalStack isn't running VMs, it's running containers.
+The containers don't have SystemD, so you can't do things like `systemctl start nginx` and just plain installing `nginx` doesn't do anything.
+Since they're not standard AMIs, either, you don't actually have `cloud-init` installed and installing it doesn't really do much since we can't do much.

+I'm excited with my SSH tomfoolery via Terratest so I'm just going to build another "instance" that's just a simple Go container.